The Best Bed Bug Steamer in 2022

 The Polti Vaporetto steamer is a steam cleaner that never stops.
 The water tank can be refilled during use and heats up in 2-4 minutes, so you’ll never have to pause cleaning again for long periods of time.

 I really like the wide angled floor tool that allows you to get into corners and ultimately cover a large space relatively quickly.
-Whilst this steamer isn’t designed specifically for bed bugs, it will do the job.
+Whilst this machine isn’t designed specifically for bed bug steaming, it will do the job.

 Key features: